Incomplete Information Robustness: Robustness

 \begin{remark} Robustness is defined in terms of a distributional decision rule $\sigma\circ\pi$.
 Thus, a set of BIBCE of $(T,\Theta,\pi,u)$ is robust if and only if the corresponding set of BIBCE of the minimum representation is robust.
 We use this observation to prove our main result. \end{remark}

-\begin{remark} In \citet{kajiimorris1997a}, the analyst's model is a complete information game, and the solution concept for the model is a correlated equilibrium.
+\begin{remark} In \citet{kajiimorris1997a}, the analyst's model is a complete information game.
 A correlated equilibrium is defined to be robust if, for sufficiently small $\varepsilon > 0$, every $\varepsilon$-elaboration has a BNE that is close to the correlated equilibrium.
 See Section~\ref{KM comparison} for further details. \end{remark}